JoLuCG/DS_Capstone_Project/README.md

 Dictionary
 ----------------------
 **Target / dependent variable**
 - `meter_reading`, the target variable.
-Energy consumption in kWh (or equivalent).
+Energy consumption in kWh.

 **Predictor / independent variables**
 - `building_id`, foreign key for the building metadata.
-- `meter`, the  meter id code.
+- `meter_type`, the  meter id code.
 Read as {0: electricity, 1: chilled water, 2: steam, 3: hot water}.
 Not every building has all meter types.
 - `meter_timestamp`, when the measurement was taken.
 Same as `weather_timestamp`.
 - `site_id`, foreign key for the weather files.
 - `primary_use`, indicator of the primary category of activities for the building.